-Locating it in the front of your home may also be an option when getting a garage addition.
+Locating it in front of your home may also be an option when getting a garage addition.
 Once you do your garage addition in the front, you are providing a different look to your home.
 This option can also provide you with a larger backyard space.

 In addition, your new front attached garage might take away some of your front lawn, too.
-Be cautious on selecting this option due to it taking up square footage of your garden, lawn, or walkways.
+Be cautious about selecting this option due to it taking up square footage of your garden, lawn, or walkways.
 These might be things you want to consider before completing your garage addition.

 “Once you do your garage addition in the front, you might take away a little of your home view. “